 Fax: (630) 942-3804

-All COD facilities are closed through Friday, May 15.
+All COD facilities are closed to the public until further notice.
 If you are attempting to register for a class, Please leave a message and Adult Education staff will return your call as soon as possible.
 You can also reach us by email at email@example.com or firstname.lastname@example.org at any time.